chenchih/Env_Setup_Note/Linux_SetEnv/README.md

 > - `90-NM-xxxx.yaml` → created/managed by NetworkManager (if your system uses it).

 #### Step3 check yaml file DHCP SETTING (default)
-So let edit this configure:  `50-cloud-init.yaml`, default is dhcp which look like below:
+So let edit this configuration:  `50-cloud-init.yaml`, the default is dhcp, which looks like below:

 ```
 network: